MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 ### There are no I's in mob

-Sometimes you are going to be in a mob, find an approach or technique that you are really passionate about that other people in the mob just don't see the value or agree.
-Fight the urge to put yourself ahead of the team.
+Sometimes you are going to be in a mob, find an approach or technique that you are really passionate about, and the other people in the mob just don't agree or see the value.
+Fight the urge to put yourself ahead of the mob.
 Just as there are no I's in team, there are no I's in a mob.
 Put the mob first.

-If there is a stylistic preference the mob doesn't value that you do, you should look for opportunities to
+If there is a stylistic preference the mob doesn't value that you do, you should look for opportunities to create awareness, desire and knowledge.
+If your team currently does not have opprotunities for you to do this, encourage this to be introduced into your teams routine.
+For instance, in Woody Zuill's first mob they did learning for an hour each morning - in the team I'm currently in we have something similar.
+Both are platforms to create awareness, desire and knowledge.